-- As at March 31, 2021, the Company has accumulated losses and its net worth has been fully eroded, the Company has a net loss during the current and previous year and the Company's current liabilities exceeded its current assets by \$ 528.26 lacs (2020 - ₹ 402.78 lacs) as at the balance sheet date.
-The losses are primarily as a result of certain historical low margin contracts and slow-down of distribution businesses.
-The Company's management is pursuing strategies which include scaling down of the distribution business and merger of operations with the Holding Company.
-To ensure the necessary financial support for its operations, the Board of Directors of HCL Infosystems Limited, which in turn has obtained financial support from a significant promoter shareholder, has issued a support letter to the Company.
-Considering the above support, the Company's management and the Board of Directors are of the view that the Company will be able to realise its assets and discharge its contractual obligations and liabilities as they fall due in the near future in the normal course of business.
+- 42 As at March 31, 2021, the Company has accumulated losses and its net worth has been fully eroded and the Company's current liabilities exceeded its current assets by ₹ 4,889.41 lacs (2020 ₹ 5,047.39 lacs).
+The Company's management is pursuing strategies which include merger of company's operation with the Holding Company and will have access to necessary financial support for its operations.
+The Board of Directors of HCL Infosystems Limited, which in turn has obtained financial support from a significant promoter shareholder, has issued a support letter to the Company.
+Considering the above support, the Company's management and Board of Directors are of the view that the Company will be able to realise its assets and discharge its contractual obligations and liabilities as they fall due in the near future in the normal course of business.
 Accordingly, the financial statements have been prepared on a going concern basis. - Management believes that it has taken into account all the possible impacts of known events arising from COVID-19 pandemic in the preparation of these financial results.
-In evaluating the impact of COVID-19 on the Company's ability to continue as a going concern, the management has assessed the impact on management has assessed the impact of covern-ny on the company's ability to committee as a going concern, the management has assessed the impact of its business and the carrying value of its major assets comprising of property, plant and equipment, trade receivables and other receivable balances.
+In evaluating the impact of COVID-19 on the Company's ability to continue as a going concern, the management has assessed the impact on its business and the carrying value of its major assets comprising of property, plant and equipment, trade receivables and other receivable balances.
 The impact assessment of COVID-19 is a continuing process given the uncertainties associated with its nature and duration and actual results may differ materially from these estimates.
 The Company will continue to monitor any material changes to future economic conditions and any significant impact of these changes would be recognized in the financial results as and when these material changes to economic conditions arise.